Jeremy Miles: Counsel General for Wales (2017–2021), Minister for European Transition (2018–2021)

+2024 leadership election

+In December 2023, following the resignation of Mark Drakeford, Miles stood (along with Vaughan Gething) for the election to succeed him as both party leader and therefore First Minister of Wales.

+In July 2024, Miles resigned from the Welsh Cabinet, alongside three other cabinet members, from First Minister Vaughan Gething's government, prompting Gething's subsequent resignation as First Minister.

+In September 2024, Gething's successor as first minister, Eluned Morgan, appointed Miles as Cabinet Secretary for Health and Social Care, returning Miles to cabinet.

 In the news

 In August 2016, he warned that public disillusionment with politics could threaten devolution in Wales.
 He expanded on this in an essay for Western Mail where he warned "if we assume the only choice is between complacency and immediate disaster, then we will fail to learn the lessons of Brexit".

 In 2016, he entered the Pinc List: The 40 most influential lesbian, gay, bisexual and trans people in Wales for the first time. and was named again on the 2017 Pinc List.

 In March 2018, he wrote an article for the Fabian Society in Wales, setting out challenges for the country and seeking to kick-start a debate on the future of Welsh Labour under a new leader.
 Soon after, he nominated and endorsed Mark Drakeford in the election to succeed Carwyn Jones as Party leader and First Minister.

 Other activities

-Miles is a member of the Co-operative Party and was elected chair of the Co-operative Group of Senedd Members in 2016.
+Miles is gay, a member of the Co-operative Party and was elected chair of the Co-operative Group of Senedd Members in 2016.
 He is also a member of the GMB and Unite trade unions.
+He is a former member of the Blairite group Progress.

 Prior to being elected, he had volunteered as a youth mentor with the Young Foundation, and also as an adviser at free legal advice centres.
-He was an adviser to the Use Your Vote campaign for the 2010 UK general election.
+He was an adviser to the Use Your Vote campaign for the 2010 general election.
 He claims his political interests include economic and community development, skills, co-ops and mutuals.

-He lives in Alltwen and enjoys film, reading, cooking, hiking and cycling and following local rugby.
+He lives in the Swansea Valley and enjoys watching films, reading, cooking, hiking and cycling and following local rugby.